Loop Recorder Implantation

 How do I get ready for a loop recorder implantation?

 Talk with your healthcare provider about what you should do to get ready for your procedure.
-Follow any directions you are given for not eating or drinking before your procedure.
+Follow any directions you're given for not eating or drinking before your procedure.
 Follow your provider’s instructions about what medicines to take before the procedure.
 Don’t stop taking any medicine unless your provider tells you to do so.
 You might also need tests before the procedure, such as an ECG.

 What happens during a loop recorder implantation?